-The treasurer of any committee must be an Oregon elector.
+The treasurer of any committee, and any civil penalty designee, must be an Oregon elector.
 The designated treasurer must sign and file the Statement of Organization.
+If a political action committee or petition committee has a civil penalty designee, that person must also sign the Statement of Organization.